sfxcode/sapphire-core/demos/showcase/src/main/resources/markdown/WelcomeController.md

 ### FXML Tab

-Sourece Code of the FXML File for the specific showcase.
+Source Code of the FXML File for the specific showcase.

 ### Documentation Tab